Table of Contents

 - Stack images together so that noise is reduced

-- Use your calibration frames as you stack (dark, bias, and flat frames).
+- Use your calibration frames as you stack (darks, flats and bias frames).

 - Make it possible to create a clear image by stacking shorter exposures.